anodyne/docs/upgrade-guide.md

 ## Updating from previous versions

 Nova currently offers two stable releases for download, the latest current version and v2.3.2 for legacy systems.
-If you are updating from version 2.3.2 to any version above, please follow the version-specific guide below.
-If you are upgrading from a version of Nova that is before 2.3.2, please reach out to our support team on [Discord](https://discord.gg/7WmKUks).
+If you are updating from version 2.3.2 to any version above, please follow the version-specific guide(s) below.
+If you are upgrading from a version of Nova prior to 2.3.2, please reach out to our support team on [Discord](https://discord.gg/7WmKUks).

 If you are upgrading from 2.3.2 to 2.6.1, please follow all steps in **each** of the below upgrade guides.
 All files are provided for you in the 2.6.1 download, but you will still need to walk through each version one at a time.